iliogr/PopVue/README.md

 **Note:** The tooltip will automatically position itself based on the position of the hovered element in the page.

-1. Install the plugin:
+1. Install the Component:
 ```
 npm install --save v-poptool
 ```

-2. Add the plugin into your app:
+2. Add the Component to your app:
 ```javascript
 import Vue from 'vue'
 import Vtooltip from 'v-poptool'